 Specialty treatments are available now for acid-sensitive stone, which means you can have the most elegant marble in places that would otherwise not be recommended.
 The calcium in marble and certain other stone types undergoes a chemical reaction when coming into contact with acidic substances-lemon juice, vinegar, wine or mixed drinks, cleaners, and the like.
 The damage is referred to as etching and typically appears as a dull spot on the stone finish.
-It is frequently, but erroneously, referred to as water spots.
 Stone countertops, bar tops, restaurant tables, vanity tops, desks and similar surfaces that see a lot of use are especially subject to etching.
 Today, very effective high-tech treatments are available for even the most acid-sensitive stones that provide an invisible barrier to protect the surface of the stone while still allowing the stone to breathe.
 These treatments also have the added benefit of providing protection from stains.
 Ask your stone PRO for more information.